wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-role-based-permissions/includes/role-groups.md

 You can view a list of role groups or detailed information about a specific role group.
 You can view the role groups in either the Exchange admin center or by using the **Get-RoleGroup** PowerShell cmdlet.

 ### View a role group in the Exchange admin center
-1. Sign in to the Exchange admin center (EAC) with your credentials.
+1. In the Exchange admin center, go to **Permissions > Admin Roles**.
-2. From the EAC page, navigate to Permissions and select Admin Roles.
 All of the role groups in your organization are listed here.
-3. Select a role group to view the members, assigned roles, and scope that are configured on the role group.
+3. Select a role group to view the members, assigned roles, and scope for that role group.

 ### View a role group by using PowerShell
 To view a role group, use the following syntax: